hpssjellis/multi-language-edgeimpulse-tutorial-vision-cell-phone/README.md

 <hr>

 #### 5
-# Edge Impulse Web App Pen
+# Edge Impulse Web App Data Collection: Label Pen

 Make sure the label says "pen" before taking about 30 images of pens or pencils.
 Note: There is a small advantage to make you labels numerical by putting a number directly before the label for example: "1pen", if you have more labels "2stapler" etc. For later coding this allows checking the first digit to see what the whole label is.